Introduction goes here

 36

-Order to the same and the constable of Bordeaux that having seen the agreement made between Alaïtz, [daughter and heiress of Jaufré-Rudel [IV], former lord of Blaye Blavia ] and diligently inform himself on the arrears due, and what is due to Alaïtz according to this agreement, and he should make payment from the issues of the duchy, receiving from her letters of acquittance, and he will have due allowance in his account.
+Order to the seneschal of Gascony and the constable of Bordeaux that having seen the agreement made between Alaïtz, [daughter and heiress of Jaufré-Rudel [V], former Blavia lord of Blaye ] and diligently inform himself on the arrears due, and what is due to Alaïtz according to this agreement, and he should make payment from the issues of the duchy, receiving from her letters of acquittance, and he will have due allowance in his account.

 By C.